kmb21/web-accessibility1/README.md

 Title: Accessibility Remediation Script

 Description:

 This document scraping script is a powerful tool designed to streamline the process of document remediation.
 Whether you're dealing with a large volume of documents or need to extract specific information from HTML documents, this script simplifies the task and helps you achieve accurate results efficiently.

 Key Features:

+- Intuitive Interface:
+  The script provides a user-friendly interface, making it accessible to users of all skill levels.
+No prior coding experience is required.

 - Automated Document Remediation:
   Seamlessly extract and remediate data from various HTML documents.
 Say goodbye to the monotonous process of replacing tags.